zeroz41/pso_wine/pso/pc/README.md

 ### Usage
 - To install: `python pso.py -i`
 - To uninstall: `python pso.py -u`

+- Running the launcher at least once is required to update the game usually.
+Settings menus also exist here.
+- To run the launcher via cmdline `python pso.py -el`
+- To only run the blue burst exe (the actual game) `python pso.py -e`

 Note: If you don't have the `Ephinea_PSOBB_Installer.exe` file in the `bin` folder, the script will automatically download it during the installation process.
 The downloaded installer will be saved in the `bin` folder for future use.